A lot of people seem to wonder and ask what are the differences and similarities between JBL LSR 308 and Yamaha HS8.

 Now, just in case it’s your first pair of monitors, you’re just getting into music and such, I want to remind you that you might need other things besides monitors.

-Thinks like cables, sound interface, maybe some studio monitor stands, software, etc. Take them into consideration when you think budget
+Thinks like cables, sound interface, maybe some studio monitor stands, software, etc. Take them into consideration when you think of your budget

 Also note mentioning, the monitors, no matter how good or how expensive they are, they are NOT going to mix for you.